Biograd is a city in the Mediterranean northern Dalmatia in Croatia.

 Destruction of the city

-In recent history, the Serbian armed forces inflicted massive damage by long-range bombardment in the period 1991-1993 during the Croatian War of Independence.
+In recent history, the Serbian armed forces inflicted massive damage by long-range bombardment in 1991-1993 during the Croatian War of Independence.